qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/getinvolved/governance/annual_reports/index.rst

 Annual reports
 ==============

-Starting in 2017 (coincident with the establishment of a formal legal entity (Swiss "Verein"), we are publishing an annual report for the preceding year highlighting key activities within the QGIS project.
+Starting in 2017, coincident with the establishment of a formal legal entity (Swiss "Verein"), we are publishing an annual report for the preceding year highlighting key activities within the QGIS project.